Skip to main content

 About

-Worlds of Aria is a single player and multiplayer role playing game.
+Worlds of Aria is a single player and multiplayer role playing game with fantasy, comedy, medieval and historical themes.
 It was developed by Ludogram and was released on September 24, 2024.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 Lead your own DnD like adventuring party on an epic exploit narrated by Laura Bailey.
 Invite your friends for free to the group with the Friends Pass, or strike out on your own.
 Collaboration, betrayal, and the luck of the dice… what wild escapades will you and your companions embark on?
 The people of Aria have been living in peace—until today!
 Only you and your teammates can help stop evil for…